NZAEE Conference 2026

 Tātaiao is a kupu with many layers—multifaceted and grounded in action.
 Formed by bringing together tātai (ancestral connections, genealogies) and taiao (the natural world), tātaiao expresses the inseparable relationship between people and te Taiao.

-It acknowledges the interwoven worldviews of tangata while honouring the knowledge of our tūpuna.
+This kupu acknowledges the interwoven worldviews of tangata while honouring the knowledge of our tūpuna.
 Tātaiao reflects the understanding that when we recognise, uphold, and restore these relationships with the natural world, both people and ecosystems can flourish.

 Whāia te mātauranga, hei oranga mō koutou